contactandyc/another-c-library/1_getting_started.md

 git clone https://github.com/contactandyc/standard-template-library-alternative-in-c.git
 ```

-Create an environment variable named stla (standard template library alternative) and make the variable available the next time you open the terminal
+Create an environment variable named stla (standard template library alternative) and create the variable available the next time you open the terminal
 ```bash
 echo stla=`pwd`/standard-template-library-alternative-in-c >> ~/.bashrc
 ```

-Either close the terminal and reopen it or do the following to make the last changes take effect.
+Either close the terminal and reopen it or do the following to ensure the last changes take effect.
 ```bash
 . ~/.bashrc
 ```